clayallsopp/motion-http/README.md

 ### Clients

-If you want to share configuration/headers/etc for groups of requests, use `Motion::HTTP::Client`:
+If you want to share configuration/headers/etc for groups of requests, use `Motion::HTTP::Client`.
+Any configuration in a `Motion::HTTP::Request` instance will override the client's configuration:

 ```ruby
 client = Motion::HTTP::Client.new